azoth-lang/azoth.language.reference/src/categories-of-types.md

 Due to their unique nature, hybrid types impose several limitations.
 Hybrid types support the special capability `own`.
 When an `iso` hybrid type value is aliased, it will become `own`.
-The compiler will ensure that owned hybrid type values hav isolation recovered before the value goes out of scope.
+The compiler will ensure that owned hybrid type values have isolation recovered before the value goes out of scope.
 This ensures that no hybrid type reference can outlive the value it references on the stack since that reference would prevent recovery of isolation.
 To ensure the safety of references to the stack, for a hybrid type `H`, the type `id H` breaks isolation and causes sharing between